Kavya-2000/M1_employee_management/README.md

 __Objectives:__

 •	This project aims to simplify the task of maintaining records of the employees of Company.

 •	To develop an well-designed database to store employee information.

 •	Provides full functional reports to management of Company.

 •	The objective of this project is to provide a comprehensive approach towards the management of employee information.

-__Cost and Features__
+__Cost and Features:__

 •	Previously the records management was done manually.

 •	Proper Login Screen (Invisible Password Typing).

 •	Password Protected.

 •	Encrypted File (Binary).

 •	Easily Add, Delete, Modify Records.

 •	Various Essential Queries.

 ## 4W's and 1'H